clysss/tstest/README.md

 to deploy from azure : (web app) Deployment center :
 Settings :
   Github : change provider => app service build
+.yaml file not used (oryx use package.json )

 from :